alexzhangs/aws-cfn-vpn/README.md

 1. With the method 2 above, 3+ domain name needed.

-    you need to give a standalone domain name for each Shadowsocks node, since balancing on different AWS Regions makes no sense.
+    You need to give a standalone domain name for each Shadowsocks node, since balancing on different AWS Regions makes no sense.

 ## Deployment